anti-computer-club/FlipMapDownload/README.md

-# 📱 Install Our Android App on Android Go
+# Install Our Maps App for Flip Phones

 This app is designed specifically for dumbphones.
 While it can be ran on Android smartphones, usability may be hindered greatly